-In this post, I’m going to use competitive intelligence data to reverse engineer the website traffic of the 50 most successful public SaaS companies in the U.S.
+In this post, I’m going to use competitive intelligence data to reverse engineer the website traffic of the 50 most successful B2B SaaS companies in the U.S.

-Using that data, I’ll answer a question I’ve heard quite a bit:
+Using that data, I’ll answer a question I’ve heard quite a bit about SaaS marketing:

-What are the best digital marketing channels for SaaS traffic?
+What are the best digital marketing channels for B2B SaaS companies?

 Of course, a marketing channel isn’t successful if it only drives traffic.
-SaaS traffic is meaningless if it doesn’t convert to leads and–ultimately–customers and revenue.
+B2B SaaS traffic is meaningless if it doesn’t convert to leads and–ultimately–paying customers and revenue.

 So, in this guide, I’m going to use the new data I’ve gathered–plus research, case studies, and my 10+ years of experience doing digital marketing for SaaS and other companies–to give you the insights you need to:

-- design a marketing channel mix that makes the most sense for your SaaS business, and
+- design a marketing channel mix that makes the most sense for your B2B SaaS business, and

 - get the most cost-effective impact (including lead generation) out of the marketing channels you decide to target.

-Basically, I’m going to give you the shortcuts to designing a digital marketing strategy for your SaaS business that makes the most of your time and money.
+In short, SaaS marketers, I’m going to give you shortcuts to designing a digital strategy for your SaaS marketing plan that makes the most of your time and money.

 Now let’s get to the data and insights!
 Here are some shortcuts if you’d like to jump ahead: